 What does the scoring software do?

 I bought the original OWLS recently.
-How long is it still good for and when will I need to switch?
+How long is it good for and when will I need to switch?

-The new version does not automatically invalidate the original, and we understand that it can take some time to transition to a new version.
-That said, ethical guidelines for most professional organizations state that the most up-to-date tests should be used.
+The new version does not automatically invalidate the original, we understand that it can take some time to transition to a new version.
+That being said, ethical guidelines for most professional organizations state that the most up-to-date tests should be used.
 There is no specific timeframe, but we recommend switching to the new version as soon as possible.

 Will the new software support the old test?

 No, the new software is only for the OWLS-II.

 Terms often used to search for (OWLS 2) Oral and Written Language Scales™, Second Edition